API Reference

 Namespace Guidance

 Use zeroproofml.* in new documentation, package examples, and application code.
 Keep zeroproof.* only for compatibility with existing integrations or old code snippets.
-The compatibility namespace is still supported in v0.5.1; there is no immediate deprecation warning planned.
+The compatibility namespace is supported through the roadmap's next major milestone; no namespace deprecation warning is planned before then unless a concrete migration plan is published.